dhruvmah/htfi/README.md

 # htfi
 Healthy Food Truck Initiative Script

-Built by Hack4Impact for the Healthy Food Truck Initiative
+Built for the Healthy Food Truck Initiative

 This script reads in a file consisting of types of ingredients (each ingredient on its own line) and then generates a CSV file that writes out the nutrients associated with each ingredient.
 This relies on the USDA Nutrient API and since there